The Transylvania Twist album in digital form is available at

-The end of the disc brings us to an energy high point, with Tito ripping off the rhythms and chants of the Isley Brothers’ 1959 booty-shaker “Shout”.
+The end of the disc brings us to an energetic high point, with Tito ripping off the rhythms and chants of the Isley Brothers’ 1959 booty-shaker “Shout”.
 But Tito turns “Godzilla Gotalota Singabout” into a rhythmic call and response party-maker.
-At the peak of the song Godzilla crashes the party, stepping all over the city of Tokyo.
+At the peak of the song, Godzilla crashes the party, and steps all over the city of Tokyo.

 The coherence and consistency of quality in the release was insured by producers T Max and Greg Dann at Rockpile Recording in Rockport, MA.
 Any album that can put a smile on your face multiple times deserves to be heard by everyone.

-The album in digital form is now available at
+Transylvania Twist in digital form is available at

 Here are links to three video from Transylvania Twist….